Dallinger/Dallinger/docs/source/recruitment.rst

 from causing recruitment problems.

-Dallinger is being developed in the US, and for the time being most users are there.
+Dallinger is being developed in the US, and for the time being most users are located there.
 Many experiments can be run without taking into account the participant's nationality, but in some cases, experimenters may need to restrict participation to US-only participants, The ``us_only`` parameter allows this.

-A remote experiment obviously would benefit from having very trustworthy participants, so that they can be reasonably sure that the experiment will be completed and the instructions are followed to the best of the participant's ability.
+A remote experiment obviously would benefit from having very trustworthy participants, so that experimenters can be reasonably sure that the experiment will be completed and the instructions are followed to the best of the participant's ability.
 MTurk keeps track of how many experiments a participant has been in, and what percentage of those are approved by the experimenter.
 The ``approve_requirement`` parameter takes a number from 1 to 100, representing the percentage of approved experiments that a participant